-Tranexamic Acid vs Alpha Arbutin: Which Works Better for Melasma?
+Tranexamic Acid vs Alpha Arbutin for Melasma: Which Works Faster?
+(Dermatologist Guide)

 Introduction: Why This Comparison Matters for Melasma